Counting and effective rigidity in algebra and geometry: Introduction

-Two basic and related geometric examples arise in spectral geometry.
 Given a closed, negatively curved, Riemannian manifold $M$, we have an analytic invariant given by the \textbf{eigenvalue spectrum} $\mathcal{E}(M)$ of the Laplace--Beltrami operator acting on $L^2(M)$.
 Similarly, we have a geometric invariant given by the \textbf{primitive geodesic length spectrum} $\mathcal{L}_p(M)$ of lengths $\ell$ of primitive, closed geodesics.
 Both geometric invariants of $M$ are multi-sets of the form

-The positive integers $m_{\lambda_j},m_{\ell_j}$ are called the \textbf{multiplicities} and give the dimension of the associated $\lambda_j$--eigenspace or the number of distinct occurrences of the particular primitive length $\ell_j$, respectively.
-Two relevant and important consequences of a Riemannian manifold being negatively curved are that every free homotopy class of closed loops contains a unique closed geodesic representative and that the multi-set of lengths of primitive closed geodesics is discrete.
-Discreteness holds for the eigenvalue spectrum as well.
-Discreteness in this setting means that the sets without multiplicity $\set{\lambda_j},\set{\ell_j}$ are discrete and the multiplicities $m_{\lambda_j},m_{\ell_j}$ are finite for all $j$.
-These spectra are closely related (see, for instance, \cite{Gangolli}).
-In the case when $M$ is hyperbolic and of dimension 2 or 3, these spectra determine one another by Selberg's trace formula (see \cite[Chapter 9, Section 5]{Buser}).
-The associated inverse problem for these spectra is the following:
+The integers $m_{\lambda_j},m_{\ell_j}$ are called the \textbf{multiplicities} and give the dimension of the associated $\lambda_j$--eigenspace or the number of distinct occurrences of the primitive length $\ell_j$, respectively.
+Forgetting the multiplicities, the set of primitive lengths will be called the \textbf{length set}.
+Two consequences of the manifold being negatively curved are that every free homotopy class of closed loops contains a unique geodesic representative and the length spectrum is discrete; the eigenvalue spectrum is always discrete when $M$ is closed.
+Discreteness here means that the sets without multiplicity $\set{\lambda_j},\set{\ell_j}$ are discrete and the multiplicities $m_{\lambda_j},m_{\ell_j}$ are finite.
+These spectra are closely related (see \cite{Gangolli}).
+When $M$ is hyperbolic $2$--manifold, these spectra determine one another by Selberg's trace formula (see \cite[Ch 9, \S 5]{Buser}).
+When $M$ is a hyperbolic $3$--manifold, each closed geodesic can be assigned a complex length $\ell = \ell_0 + \theta i$ where $\theta$ is the angle of rotation and $\ell_0$ is the length of the geodesic.
+In this case, we have the \textbf{complex length spectrum} $\mathcal{L}_c(M)$ and associated \textbf{complex length set}, and the spectra $\mathcal{E}(M)$, $\mathcal{L}_c(M)$ determine one another by Selberg's trace formula.